jwtk/jjwt/README.md

 <sup><b>3</b>.
 Requires Java 8 or a compatible JCA Provider (like BouncyCastle) in the runtime classpath.</sup>

-These are all represented in the `io.jsonwebtoken.security.KeyAlgorithms` utility class as implementations of the `io.jsonwebtoken.security.KeyAlgorithm` interface.
+These are all represented as constants via the `io.jsonwebtoken.security.Algorithms.key` static field as implementations of the `io.jsonwebtoken.security.KeyAlgorithm` interface.

 But 17 algorithms are a lot to choose from.
 When would you use them?
 The sections below describe when you might choose each category of algorithms and how they behave.